UCSDBioinspired/thuruthel2019soft/README.md

 # Soft robot perception using embedded soft sensors and recurrent neural networks
-code and data for the SciRo paper.
+code and data for: Thuruthel T. G.*, Shih B.*, Laschi C., Tolley M. T. (2019) "Soft robot perception using embedded soft sensors and recurrent neural networks", Science Robotics, 4:26, eaav1488.

 The sampling of the sensor values are done using 'sampling_LCR_multi_triggered.m'.
 The arduino codes for the actuator controller and the multiplexer is given separately.
 The code is specifically made for data acquisition with the LCR meter.